Skip to main content

 The Language, Literacy, & Sociocultural Studies (LLSS) Ph.D. includes four main stages:

-Doctoral students are required to complete 72 credits of coursework.
+Doctoral students are required to complete 72 credit hours of coursework plus 18 credit hours of dissertation.
 Students will have the support of an advisor to make decisions on the courses to take.
-Also during the first two years, the doctoral student will convene a committee of three faculty as a Program Study committee, who can advise on courses to take.
-The same committee can also advise students on the possible transferring of graduate courses (up to 36 credits) into the doctoral program.
+Also, during the first two years, the doctoral student will convene a committee of three faculty as a Program Study committee, who can advise on courses to take.
+The same committee can also advise students on the possible transferring of graduate courses (up to 36 credit hours) into the doctoral program.
 The transferred courses need to align with the dissertation focus.
+Requests for transferring courses are submitted to the Committee on Studies along with appropriate course descriptions and syllabi.
+If the transfer is approved by the Committee of Studies, the transferred courses are listed on the Program of Studies submitted as part of the Application for Candidacy.
 Every committee formed each stage in the program is dissolved after its completion.
 The doctoral student needs to re-appoint or convene a new committee at each stage.

 After most of the coursework has been completed, doctoral students in coordination with a faculty advisor will convene a committee with three faculty members (for more information about Committee composition information visit: https://grad.unm.edu/resources/graduate-students/gs-forms/committee-service.html) to develop the questions and timeline for the comprehensive exam.
 To announce the comprehensive exam visit: https://grad.unm.edu/resources/graduate-students/start-to-finish-unm/phd/comprehensive-exam.html